Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Tarneit - South has 33 operational public transport stops, all of which are bus stops.
-These stops are served by four different routes that collectively facilitate 2,508 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents located an average of 197 meters from the nearest stop.
+Tarneit - South has 33 active public transport stops, all of which are bus stops.
+These stops are served by four different routes that together facilitate 2,508 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average being located 197 meters from the nearest transport stop.

-On average, there are 358 trips per day across all routes, which translates to approximately 76 weekly trips per individual stop.
+On a daily basis, there are an average of 358 trips across all routes, which translates to approximately 76 weekly trips per individual stop.

 Frequently Asked Questions - Transport